BROODING – The Heartland Chronicles Book 1 by Andy Williamson

 “Was it something that happened here?”

-Eyes sporadically crossing and darting, Susan finally looked back at Al. She searched his eyes for trustworthiness and, finding it, nodded once more.
+Eyes crossing and darting, Susan finally looked back at Al. She searched his eyes for trustworthiness and, finding it, nodded once more.

 “Was it something that your Mom did here?”

 “Did somebody who goes to this church do something bad?”

 “Did they do something bad to you, or did you just see something bad?”

 “Okay,” Al said, squeezing her hand again, relieved that she was talking.
 “Church is s’posed to be a safe place, but … sometimes it can be scary, can’t it?”